 The principles of GitOps are four-fold:

-A system managed by GitOps must have its desired state expressed declaratively. - Versioned and Immutable
+system managed by GitOps must have its desired state expressed declaratively.

 Software agents continuously observe actual system state and attempt to apply the desired state.